Flora-2

 Flora-2 is an open source semantic rule-based system for knowledge representation and reasoning.

 The language of the system is derived from F-logic, HiLog, and Transaction logic.
 Being based on F-logic and HiLog implies that object-oriented syntax and higher-order representation are the major features of the system.
 Flora-2 also supports a form of defeasible reasoning called Logic Programming with Defaults and Argumentation Theories (LPDA).
 Applications include intelligent agents, Semantic Web, knowledge-bases networking, ontology management, integration of information, security policy analysis, automated database normalization, and more.

 Flora-2 relies on the XSB system for its inference engine.
 The design and architecture of Flora-2 are described in a number of works.

 Details of the system and its use are described in the Flora-2 User's Manual.
 Flora-2 is available for all major computing platforms, including Linux and other flavors of Unix, Microsoft Windows, and Mac OS X.

 History

 Flora-2 is a successor to the Flora system (1998–1999) and incorporates the experience gained developing and using the original Flora system.
 The Flora-2 project started around year 2000 by Guizhen Yang and Michael Kifer.
 In later years it was led by Michael Kifer and had many other contributors.
+In 2023, Flora-2 became a subset of the core ErgoAI engine, a reasoning engine developed and maintained by the Coherent Knowledge company.